mendix/docs-site-test/content/en/docs/howto7/integration/consume-a-complex-web-service.md

     ![](/attachments/howto7/integration/consume-a-complex-web-service/18581778.png)

-    {{% alert type="info" %}}
+    {{% alert color="info" %}}

     Make sure the microflow either creates the variables required as arguments for the web service call or has those passed to it.

     {{% /alert %}}

 2. If you are creating your own microflow, add the Call Web Service activity to the microflow.
-For details on how to add activities to microflows, see [Activities](/refguide7/activities) in the Mendix Reference Guide.
+For details on how to add activities to microflows, see [Activities](/refguide7/activities/) in the Mendix Reference Guide.
 3. Double-click the activity to open the **Call Web Service** wizard and in the **Operation** section, click **Select...** for **Operation**.
 4. This opens the **Select Web Service Operation** dialog box, where you can choose the operation for this web service call: